httptoolkit/httptoolkit-server/README.md

 * Start a locally running proxy server (here using [Mockttp](https://npmjs.com/package/mockttp))
 * Launch local applications preconfigured for interception

-This server exposes an API that used by the web UI, exposing these actions and some other related information.
+This server exposes an API that is used by the web UI, exposing these actions and some other related information.
 The API itself is GraphQL, see [`src/api-server.ts`](src/api-server.ts) for the full details.

 This server is runnable standalone as a CLI using [oclif](http://oclif.io), or can be imported into other modules to be run programmatically.
 The available interceptors are defined in [`src/interceptors`](src/interceptors), and some of these also use other services in here, e.g. [`src/cert-check-server.ts`](src/cert-check-server.ts) automatically checks if a certificate is trusted by a browser client, and downloads or installs (depending on the client) the certificate if not.